THE BOY'S AND THE GIRL'S PERSONAL STORIES

 THE MAN-anyone in authority-DING-DONG-a warning that The Man is coming-A PUKE-a boy who tells on others-PUKE SOMEONE OUT-to squeal on another boy-GOURD-your head-A SCUM-a boy held in low esteem-TO RATE-to be popular-A DUCK-to get out of a task-LOUIE-a light bulb-TIGHT MAN-a good, close friend-STONE BRAIN-dumb, thick-headed-A CJ-a con job-GET STRAIGHT-straighten up and behave-LAMP-an eye, as in "I'm going to bust you in the lamp."-SCARF HARD-eat fast.

 Anyone wanting their story posted on this site must send it to me in an e-mail or word document along with two pictures (one young and one older).
 The pictures do not have to be youth pictures taken at either school.
-Send them to me at "trampolineone@earthlink.net" OR you may send your story and pictures by regular mail to: Roger Kiser, 100 Northridge Drive, Brunswick, Georgia 31525.
+Send them to me at "trampolineone@hotmail.com" OR you may send your story and pictures by regular mail to: Roger Kiser, 303 Juliette Circle, Brunswick, Georgia 31525.
 I will scan the pictures and type the story.
 Please make copies and send pictures that do not have to be returned.